For Immediate Release

 Contact: Ashley Hartman

 UCOR is responsible for cleaning up East Tennessee Technology Park, a former gaseous diffusion plant that DOE is converting into a private sector industrial park.
 It also performs cleanup work at other Reservation locations.
-The company has subcontracted $691 million of its work, with 78 percent of that going to small businesses.
+From contract inception to date, the company has subcontracted $862 million of its work, with 79 percent of that going to small businesses.
 UCOR’s work includes demolition of the gaseous diffusion facilities, management of an on-Reservation waste disposal cell, surveillance and maintenance of unneeded facilities, and soil remediation.

-The subcontractors were honored at an awards breakfast held in Oak Ridge on Monday, Aug.
-15. John Hale III, Director, DOE Office of Small and Disadvantaged Business Utilization, was the guest speaker.
-The ceremony also included comments from Ken Rueter, UCOR President and Project Manager, and Sue Cange, Manager of the DOE Oak Ridge Office of Environmental Management.
+The subcontractors were honored at an awards breakfast held in Oak Ridge on Wednesday (August 16).
+Christy Jackiewicz, Acting Director, DOE Office of Small and Disadvantaged Business Utilization, was the guest speaker.
+The ceremony also included comments from Ron Slottke, UCOR Project Services and Support Director, and Jay Mullis, Acting Manager of the DOE Oak Ridge Office of Environmental Management.

 The businesses recognized are as follows:

 Small Business of the Year: Strategic Resource Alliance, which provides professional consulting and project specific services in the areas of training programs, waste management, transportation and engineering services.